A model for mosquito-borne epidemic outbreaks with information-dependent protective behaviour: Behaviour-induced dynamics in the low attack rate regime

-Note that this case corresponds to assuming that $K$ is a Dirac delta concentrated at $0$, which implies $\hat K\equiv 1$.
-On the other hand, if we let $n, k\to +\infty$ in such a way that $\varphi\coloneqq n/k$ is constant, then we reduce to the case of a concentrated memory in $t-\varphi$ and the characteristic equations reads
+This case corresponds to the case in which $K$ is a Dirac delta concentrated at $0$, so that $\hat K\equiv 1$.
+On the other hand, if $n,\ k\to +\infty$ in such a way that $\varphi\coloneqq n/k$ is constant, then the kernel concentrates at $t-\varphi$, i.e.\ the memory becomes discrete with delay $\varphi$.
+In this case, the characteristic equation takes the form